 When Voice of Fire drew flames of criticism from (some) Canadians

-The acquisition of a three-striped painting known as Voice of Fire provided the spark for a public debate over the value of art in Ottawa three decades ago.
+The acquisition of a three-striped painting known as Voice of Fire provided the spark for a public debate over the value of art in Ottawa over three decades ago.

 The National Gallery of Canada announced in March 1990 that it had purchased the abstract 1967 artwork by the late American painter Barnett Newman.